Jim Ramey

 James Edward Ramey Jr. (born March 9, 1957) is an American former gridiron football defensive end who played eight seasons in the National Football League (NFL), Canadian Football League (CFL), and United States Football League (USFL) for the St. Louis Cardinals, Hamilton Tiger-Cats, Tampa Bay Bandits, and Tampa Bay Buccaneers.
-He played college football at Kentucky and was drafted in the 3rd round of the 1979 NFL Draft by the Cleveland Browns.
+He played college football at Kentucky and was drafted in the 3rd round of the 1979 NFL draft by the Cleveland Browns.

 Early life and education

 Jim Ramey was born on March 9, 1957, in Louisville, Kentucky.
 His family moved to the unincorporated community of Belfry, Kentucky, when he was young.
-His childhood home was built inbetween multiple mountains.
+His childhood home was built in between multiple mountains.
 "We live in the hills right down IN the hills," Ramey said.
 "If we look out the front door we see a mountain.
 If we look out the back door we see another mountain.
 If we look out a window on either side, we see more mountains."
 He attended Belfry High School, playing fullback and defensive end for the same team his father, Ed, played for.

 He received multiple scholarship offers following high school, including from Kentucky, Arkansas, and Ohio State.
 He accepted the offer from Kentucky, as it was closest to home.
 Ramey said, "They came to the door and me and my father said, 'Give it here and we'll sign it.'
 I don't care for city life, and when I visited Ohio State, there was nothing but city everywhere I looked.
 At least there's some natural ground in Lexington.
 I got two phone calls and a lot of literature from Arkansas, too.
 But I wouldn't have cared if Arkansas sent a bunch of cheerleaders to see me or if Ohio State gave me a gold Cadillac.
 My mind was set on it."
 In his first season with Kentucky, he earned a varsity letter as the Wildcats finished with a 2–8–1 record.
 The team rebounded in his sophomore season, compiling a 8–4 record and earning a victory in the Peach Bowl.